Strategic Plan

 2009 Needs Assessment Overview & Results

-Last fall, the Woodridge Park District launched a comprehensive park and recreation needs assessment process.
+The Woodridge Park District launched a comprehensive park and recreation needs assessment process.
 With the help of Leisure Vision, a recreational assessment consultant, the park district began the assessment process in September by facilitating public focus groups and community leader stakeholder interviews.
 These one-on-one and small group interviews helped the park district identify needs within the community to develop a comprehensive and interest recreation survey.

 The needs assessment survey addressed household resident attitudes and opinions for a wide variety of issues impacting the successful delivery of parks and recreation services, such as usage and satisfaction with current parks, open space and facilities, customer service, marketing information; current activities and programming participation, etc. The survey was distributed by means of a random sampling equally distributed by mail throughout the community.